 Why Willingness Wins

-When it comes to learning, the first question you need to ask yourself is: what are you willing to do?
+When it comes to learning, the first question you need to ask yourself is: what am I willing to do?
 Are you willing to spend 15 minutes a day reviewing vocabulary?
 Are you willing to make mistakes and learn from them?
-Will you try out new methods to help you engage with the material?
-If you're clear about what you're willing to do, you'll create a learning plan that’s achievable and effective.
+Will you try new methods to help you engage with the material?
+If you're clear about what you're willing to do, you'll create a learning plan that’s more achievable and effective.

 An Example of Strong Will